 Still, many more are succeeding and entering Europe through the routes that lead to the shores of Greece, Italy or Spain.
 Many others are stopped on the way, before they can even make it, or caught at sea before they can reach international waters, and brought back and imprisoned in concentration camps in inhumane conditions in Turkey, Libya or Morocco.
 These unfortunates wait for months for something to happen, while many die of privations and easily curable diseases.

 Many more disappear en route across the desert, or are enslaved by human traffickers in Libya and held so they can work in exchange for a passage on the traffickers’ boats.
-Women are often forced to prostitution, and men, women and children are beaten, brutalized and killed.
-All this occurs with little or no scrutiny by the so-called international community – the armies, police, border and coast guards and, of course, the 'official' criminals who profit from human trafficking.
+Women are often forced to prostitution, and men, women and children are beaten, brutalized and killed by the criminals who profit from human trafficking, but also by the armies, police, border and coast guards of the countries they have to cross.
+All this occurs with little or no scrutiny by the so-called international community.

 No one really knows how many people are actually losing their lives or are unaccounted for, because no one is in a position to control what is happening in large swathes of territory that are controlled by criminal gangs and warlords.